holidays/holidays/CONTRIBUTING.md

 *NOTICE* - this whole submodule-definitions-thing is brand-new.
 If you are confused or run into issues please open an issue.
 The maintainers will respond immediately to help you out. :)

+The idea is that if the validation passes on the other repo then you shouldn't have to worry about generating and testing here.
+We'll see how that goes!

 Once that PR is accepted the maintainers of this project will be responsible for generating the updated definitions and releasing a new gem.
 Don't worry about versioning, we'll take care of it!